-- In the second example, the two states are further apart from each other, based on common sense. - Wasserstein distance can recognize this since it is related to the "cost of moving sand from a distribution to the other one." - It can be used for machine learning. - G. De Palma, M. Marvian, D. Trevisan, and S. Lloyd, IEEE Transactions on Information Theory 67, 6627 (2021).
+- In the second example, the two states are further apart from each other, based on common sense. - The quantum Wasserstein distance should recognize this since it is related to the "cost of moving sand from a distribution to the other one." - Indeed, because of that the quantum Wasserstein distance can be used for machine learning. - G. De Palma, M. Marvian, D. Trevisan, and S. Lloyd, IEEE Transactions on Information Theory 67, 6627 (2021).